core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Optimized Request # {#sec-optimized-request}

-Two group members supporting the pairwise mode defined in {{sec-pairwise-protection}} may exchange one-to-one, optimized requests over unicast.

-In particular, the OSCORE header compression defined in {{compression}} for the signature mode is used, with the following difference: the payload of the OSCORE message SHALL encode the ciphertext without the tag, concatenated with the value of the CounterSignature0 of the COSE object computed as described in {{sec-cose-object-unprotected-field}}.
+An optimized request is processed as a request in signature mode ({{ssec-protect-request}}) and uses the OSCORE header compression defined in {{compression}} for the signature mode, with the following difference: the payload of the OSCORE message SHALL encode the ciphertext without the tag, concatenated with the value of the CounterSignature0 of the COSE object computed as described in {{sec-cose-object-unprotected-field}}.

 The optimized request is compatible with all AEAD algorithms defined in {{RFC8152}}, but would not be compatible with AEAD algorithms that do not have a well-defined tag.